In this post, I want to present a different approach to building your email list. It is especially suitable if you run a membership site.

 From then on, WP Fusion maintains a perfect synchronized connection between their Wordpress profile and their information in Drip.
 I can perform any automated marketing or followup I want. because my site is now a direct extension of my marketing automation CRM.

-I can now present individualized messages to them inside THE LAB to show them where to get the exact download they originally entered on.
+I can now present individualized messages to them to show them where to get the exact download they originally entered on.
 Everything is as personalized as I would want it to be.
 Really, my only limit is my own imagination.

 Now, what if you weren’t using the same tools as I am?